Difference-in-Differences Estimation with Spatial Spillovers: Potential Outcomes Framework

 \begin{assumption}[Switching Effect Parallel Trends] For a given exposure, $\vec{h}$, counterfactual trends do not depend on $D_i$:

 \end{assumption}

 This assumption requires parallel trends among treated and control units at exposure $\vec{h}$.
-This assumption is implied by \nameref{assumption:parallel} and an additional assumption that spillover effects are equal between control and treated units that experience exposure $\vec{h}$.
-Under this assumption, the switching effect can be identified.
+Under this assumption, the switching effect can be identified by a difference-in-differences estimand calculated using only units with an exposure of $\vec{h}$.

 \begin{proposition}[Identification of the Switching Effect] For a given exposure, $\vec{h}$, if assumption (\ref{assumption:random}), (\ref{assumption:no-anticipation}), and \nameref{assumption:parallel-switching} holds, then